Sayad-Uddin-Tahsin/BBC-News-API/README.md

 Application Programming Interface(API) is a way for two or more computer programs to communicate with each other.
 It is a type of software interface, offering a service to other pieces of software.
 A document or standard that describes how to build or use such a connection or interface is called an API specification.

 ## What is this API?
 BBC News API is the API for serving the news from all the BBC Services according to your need.
-This API has a coverage of 30 Languages (All supported languages by BBC)!
+This API has a coverage of 29 Language (English is under development)!

 ### How it works?
 ```mermaid